lowrycode/table-tennis-league/readme-resources/planning.md

 The website will have the following types of users:
 - **Visitors:** who seek to learn about what table tennis clubs and competitions are available in the area
 - **League Players:** who want to view information about fixtures, results, tables, stats and submit match results
-- **Club admins:** who want to manage club information, players and teams
+- **Club Admins:** who want to manage club information, players and teams
-- **League admin:** the overall website administrator who wants to assign fixtures, approve results, approve club information and manage user permissions
+- **League Admin:** the overall website administrator who wants to assign fixtures, approve results, approve club information and manage user permissions

 # Intended Features and Stages of Development